graphhopper/graphhopper/README.md

 ### Usage

 Java 8 and Maven >=3.3 are required.
-For the 'core' module Java 7 is sufficient.

 Build: